CGRoffcialcode/dcvid/README.md

  * You should have received a copy of the GNU General Public License
  * along with this code.
 If not, see <https://www.gnu.org/licenses/>.

- NOTE: All api keys have been reset, thy will not work when you run the software
+ NOTE: All api keys have been reset, thy will not work when you run the software and this repo has been archived.